Endpoints tool window

-Shows the generated HTTP requests for the selected endpoints.
+Shows the generated HTTP or gRPC requests for the selected endpoints.

 If the corresponding server is running, you can submit the request to see the response immediately or open it in a separate HTTP requests file in the editor.
 For more information, see HTTP Client.

-Shows a generated preview of the OpenAPI specification for the selected endpoints.
+Shows the generated OpenAPI specification for the selected endpoints.